Xserve: Intel Xserve

 The Intel-based Xserves were announced at the Worldwide Developers Conference on August 7, 2006, and are significantly faster compared to the Xserve G5.
 They use Intel Xeon ('Woodcrest') processors, DDR2 ECC FB-DIMMs, ATI Radeon graphics, a maximum storage capacity of 2.25 TB when used with three 750 GB drives, optional redundant power supplies and a 1U rack form factor.
 The Intel Xserves now had on board video, freeing up an expansion slot.

 On January 8, 2008 Xserve was updated with Intel Xeon ('Harpertown') processors, faster memory, and a maximum storage capacity of 3 TB when used with three 1 TB drives.
 The front-mounted FireWire 400 port featured in previous models was also replaced with a USB 2.0 port.
 The Xserve RAID was discontinued on February 19, 2008.

 On April 7, 2009 Xserve was updated to use Intel Xeon ('Gainestown') processors, DDR3 memory, and NVIDIA graphics with Mini DisplayPort output.
 The update also saw an increase to the maximum storage capacity, bringing it to 6 TB when used with three 2 TB drives.
 An option to add a SSD boot-drive that does not occupy a drive bay was also implemented.
 The addition of the SSD boot drive allows all drives to be swapped whilst the server remains online.
 It is also Apple's first Xserve to use PVC-free internal cables and components and contain no brominated flame retardants.

 On August 28, 2009 Xserve was updated to ship standard with Mac OS X Server 10.6 Unlimited Client Server.
 In addition to improved functionality Mac OS X 10.6 Server added support for up to 96 GB of RAM.

 On November 5, 2010, Apple announced that it would not be developing a future version of Xserve.
 While accepting orders for the current model until January 31, 2011, and "honoring" all Xserve warranties and extended support programs, the company suggested users switch to Mac Pro Server or Mac Mini Server.

+After the Xserve's discontinuation, an annoyed customer emailed Steve Jobs, who responded that "hardly anyone was buying them".